Information

 The Thirtieth Dynasty was the last native ruling dynasty during the Pharaonic epoch.
 It fell to the Persians in 343 BC after the last native Pharaoh, King Nectanebo II, was defeated in battle.

-Ptolemaic and Roman Egypt The Ptolemaic Kingdom was a powerful Hellenistic state, extending from southern Syria in the east, to Cyrene to the west, and south to the frontier with Nubia.
+The Ptolemaic Kingdom was a powerful Hellenistic state, extending from southern Syria in the east, to Cyrene to the west, and south to the frontier with Nubia.
 Alexandria became the capital city and a center of Greek culture and trade.
 To gain recognition by the native Egyptian populace, they named themselves as the successors to the Pharaohs.
 The later Ptolemies took on Egyptian traditions, had themselves portrayed on public monuments in Egyptian style and dress, and participated in Egyptian religious life.

 The last ruler from the Ptolemaic line was Cleopatra VII, who committed suicide with her lover Mark Antony, after Caesar Augustus had captured them.
 The Ptolemies faced rebellions of native Egyptians often caused by an unwanted regime and were involved in foreign and civil wars that led to the decline of the kingdom and its annexation by Rome.
 Nevertheless Hellenistic culture continued to thrive in Egypt well after the Muslim conquest.